-Your auditor will send you a summary of all audit findings within 10 working days that will detail any non-conformities.
+Your auditor will send you a summary of all audit findings within 10 working days that will detail any non-conformities raised by the auditor.

 Non-conformities

 An auditor can raise a non-conformity when they find a deviation from any of the requirements in the Chain of Custody Standard.
 You will be given a specified timeframe to review the findings and decide how to address them.